15811172729/gitku/readme.txt

-git is A free software distributed under the GPL. git has a mutable index called stage. git tracks changes. creating a new branh is quick and simple. edit on dev branch.
+git is A free software distributed under the GPL. git has a mutable index called stage. git tracks changes. creating A new branh is quick and simple. edit on dev branch.